rickulland/CoCo-www/wwwV2/README.md

 Uses /dd/SYS/interfaces, only 1 interface for now.
 It supports the Linux trick of setting a full static interface in the file, then change the one word 'static' to 'dhcp' when traveling.

 Notes: I miss sed.

+<b>editbookmark</b>
+Manage bookmark.www, history.www, or even link.www if you want to.

+<b>filefix</b>
+If you've got an established bookmark file from the original www, use this to convert to the new bookmark.www.